Prostate Cancer

 Focal therapy uses a precisely delivered energy source to destroy cancer cells.
 Healthy prostate tissue is left intact, reducing the side effects you may experience with other prostate cancer treatments.

 Focal therapy is a minimally invasive alternative to treatments that affect the whole prostate.
-It may be an option for men with low- or intermediate-risk cancer contained within the prostate gland.
+It may be an option for individuals with low- or intermediate-risk cancer contained within the prostate gland.
 It may also be used for recurrence following radiation.

 The focal therapy approaches we currently offer include: